TheMeRiley/themeriley.github.io/readme.md

-making stuff exist is fun
+making stuff exist is fun and
 this will be an extention of a slideshow